January 04, 2021

 One - If you are a healthy adult (18 to 65 years old) you should be getting 150 minutes (two and a half hours) of moderate intensity exercise each week.
 That would mean walking at a brisk pace for 30 minutes a day, five days out of seven each week.
 If you do more vigorous exercise, such as jogging you can dial that down to 20 minutes three days a week.

 Two - Maintaining muscular strength is also important.
 We are not talking “body-building” here, but keeps muscles strong so you can lift packages, easily get out of a chair from a sitting position without the use of your arms and so you can get yourself up off the floor if you happen to fall.
 Healthy adults should do two sessions a week that work your body’s major muscle groups.
+Whether it's walking, running or lifting weights, weight bearing exercises also benefit you by keeping your bones strong, helping to stave off osteoporosis and improving your general body mechanics of balance and co-ordination.

 But exactly why does exercise have such a powerful preventative effect across such a wide range of disease states?